tanij/docs-exercises/book/exercises/80-SLAM/81_exercise_toward-semantic-mapping-in-duckietown.md

 ## Instructions

-During the course we've seen different SLAM techniques here we're doing a lane-base SLAM using semantics as
+During the course we've seen different SLAM techniques here we're doing a lane-base SLAM using semantics as a prior knowledge.

-However, we already gave you a copy of `image-ops-tester`, which you used in the previous step, so there is not much of a challenge.
-So, let's go one level up, and consider...

 ## Image of expected results